Connect with others who understand.

 Written by Joan Grossman

-Cold air and chilly weather can make a lot of people uncomfortable, but this climate presents particular challenges for people with pulmonary artery hypertension (PAH), a type of pulmonary hypertension.
 With PAH, small blood vessels in the lungs become constricted, limiting blood flow.
 This rare disease causes high blood pressure in the lungs, which can damage the right side of the heart as it works harder to pump blood into the lungs.
+Most PAH cases are idiopathic, meaning the cause of the disease is unknown.
 Symptoms of PAH, such as shortness of breath and chest pain, can worsen in the cold.

 Members of myPHteam have described how when temperatures dip, quality of life can too.
 “Since I have been diagnosed with PAH, my life is very different now,” a myPHteam member wrote.
 “The cold is very hard on my breathing.”